riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

 May
 :   Filed tax return.

-June 20
+June 21
-:   Received CP14 notice from the IRS.
+:   Received CP14 notice from the IRS (notice dated June 20).

 June 28
 :   Called the IRS for the first time, using the number they provided on the CP14 for disagreements with the amount due.